 - Old furniture

 - Behind the door

 - Cracks or crevices

 Moreover, once you detect the presence of bed bugs inside your home, you need to take measures immediately to prevent their population from increasing further.
 Although, using chemical control is not always the best idea.
 Ultimately, it is the heat treatment that can eliminate them without a trace and without leaving any negative side effects to humans and pets.

-In conclusion, bed bugs are not as dangerous as other insects like mosquitoes which are carriers of deadly viruses, they can still cause irritation and infection from their bites.
-By hook or by crook, bed bugs may transmit parasites and may trigger anxiety and mental disorder in some people.
-To avoid being in this difficult situation, call your local pest control experts and bed bug exterminators for an intricate house examination before it’s too late!
+In conclusion, bed bugs are not as dangerous as other insects like mosquitoes which are carriers of deadly viruses; they can still cause irritation and infection from their bites.
+By hook or crook, bed bugs may transmit parasites and trigger anxiety and mental disorder in some people.
+To avoid this difficult situation, call your local pest control experts and bed bug exterminators for an intricate house examination before it’s too late!